textX/textX/README.rst

 Please use `discussion forum`_ for general discussions, suggestions etc.

 If you have some specific question on textX usage please use `stackoverflow`_.
-Just make sure to tag your question with `textx`.
+Just make sure to tag your question with :code:`textx`.

 Contributions
 -------------
 textX is open for contributions.
 You can contribute code, documentation, tests, bug reports.
+If you plan to make a contribution it would be great if you first announce that on the discussion forum.

 For bug reports please use github `issue tracker`_.

 For code/doc/test contributions do the following:

-#.
-If you plan to make a contribution it would be great if you first announce that on discussion forum.
 #.
 Fork the `project on github`_.
 #.
 Clone your fork.
 #.
 Make a branch for the new feature and switch to it.